MovieStiles/Cryptography/Polygraphic/README.md

 ####Decryption Example: Ciphertext = "HZD UGQ OBK GHZ TGY KOB HZP QNS XV"

+If we know the encryption matrix, this would be as simple as inverting the matrix and applying the matrix to each block of the message.
+However, that's rather easy.

 Let's assume we know it's been encrypted with a 2x2 matrix, but we have no idea what the four elements of that matrix are.
 Our goal is to solve for these elements.

 The first step is to perform some frequency analysis.
 The best thing to look out for is if there are any good candidates for the digraph, or pair of letters, "th".
 Take note of any other repeating digraphs.
 For our message, we can see that "HZ" repeats three times, so let's set up an equation to begin solving our matrix for how "HZ" can become "TH":